Public App

 The advanced search option will interpret the input as a raw query.
 This means that it will search across all fields available in the document unless otherwise specified.

-The key fields for each source can be found on the Datasets page, and the full list can be obtained by hitting the API content endpoint.
+The full list of fields can be obtained by using the API content endpoint.

 An example search within the Telegram dataset: